 Alarming statistics highlighting the risks of Covid-19 to minority ethnic or Black, Asian and Minority Ethnic (BAME) people makes the need to communicate effectively about race and ethnicity more pressing than ever.
 Increasingly, the acronym “BAME” to denote “Black, Asian and Minority Ethnic” communities has been adopted in mainstream media, government briefings and medical communications to convey greater health risks associated with race and ethnicity.
-However, what is potentially overlooked are the assumptions made when using the term “BAME” to refer collectively to Black, Asian, and Minority Ethnic individuals.
+However, what is potentially overlooked are the assumptions made when using the term “BAME” to refer collectively to Black, Asian, and Minority Ethnic people.
 This grouping of races and ethnicities makes a number of unhelpful assumptions, including that:

 ● Minority ethnic people are one homogenous group